smxshimamura/acad-tutorial/README.md

 # AutoCAD API Tutorial

-This is a repository for learning the ACAD2013API.
+This is a repository for learning the AutoCAD API.